 The good news is that there are some easy diastasis recti exercises for men that can help reduce the symptoms and discomfort of unsupported abdominal muscles, improve the appearance of your abs, and strengthen your core while helping prevent further separation of your abs.
 So, if you’re suffering from diastasis recti, or wondering if you might be, keep reading for a quick introduction to diastasis recti and a detailed rehab workout program with the best diastasis recti exercises for men.

 Diastasis recti is a separation between the right and left sides of the rectus abdominis muscles (your “six-pack” muscles) that run down the front of the trunk.
 Diastasis recti result in a gap that runs vertically down the center of your abdomen.
 It is caused by excess pressure exerted on the abdominal muscles and a stretching and thinning of the linea alba, which is the connective tissue that joins the right and left columns of the rectus abdominis.

-Diastasis recti is more common as a result of pregnancy or obesity, though people with connective tissues disorders may also develop diastasis recti.
+Diastasis recti is more common as a result of pregnancy or obesity, though people with connective tissue disorders may also develop diastasis recti.
 The abdominal separation associated with diastasis recti results in unsupported abdominal muscles, which can cause difficulties with certain movements, poor posture, lower back pain, hip pain, and athletic and sexual performance consequences.

 The goal of diastasis recti for men is to encourage tissue healing and strengthen the core while reducing the risk of exacerbation of the condition.
 Diastasis recti exercises for men, such as planks and other abdominal bracing exercises, strengthen the core and have been shown to reduce the associated abdominal separation.
-Though it’s advisable to speak to your doctor or physical therapist before starting exercises for diastasis recti, below we share the best exercises for diastasis recti to help you get started healing your abs and strengthening your core.
+Though it’s advisable to speak to your doctor or physical therapist before starting exercises for diastasis recti for men, below we share the best exercises for diastasis recti to help you get started healing your abs and strengthening your core.